Categories

 Government should pay parents of very young children to allow one parent to stay at home and care for the child.

-Why do you think this policy is good and why do you think it is bad?
+Why do you think this policy is good, and why do you think it is bad?
 Provide examples from your own experience or knowledge to support your answer.

 In this above question, you are asked to do 2 things:

-• Write pros & cons
+- Write the pros & cons

-It is the main IELTS writing tips.
+It is the main IELTS writing tip.
 Before you begin the next paragraph, go back and read the one you just finished.
 You could believe it’s a waste of time.
 If that’s the case, you’d be wrong.
 It’s critical to connect your paragraphs, and what better method to do it than to read what you’ve written?

-Be clear
+Be Clear

 The best helpful tip is to pick your best concept and write about it.
 That means you shouldn’t write everything you know; leave some thoughts out.
 Don’t worry if it’s not your best explanation; instead, focus on whether it’s the clearest.
 It is the second IELTS writing tip.